madsmty/Readme-and-Instructions-templates/instructions.md

 * Links to files in the repo that show similar functionalities

 ## Testing and Validation Requisites
+* List of tests that need to be run
+* Test cases
+* Make sure that all tasks in the instructions section are tested and validated

 ## Acceptance Criteria

+* Expected Documentation
+* Screenshots of tests being passed
+* Coverage

 ## Helpful Resources